thabart/SimpleOrm/README.md

 ### Where request

-The custom linq-to-sql instruction :
+The custom where linq-to-sql instruction :

 ```
 var result = context.Customers.Where(c => c.FirstName == "Thierry");